Cyclurban+: Mobility Change, not Climate Change

 Background

-The project builds on the learnings and results of the predecessor project Cyclurban.
-Still, the transport sector, being accountable for around 20 per cent of the GHG emission in the EU, did not make much progress in reducing its emissions in the last years.
-The number of cars is still rising, and transportation alternatives are not yet attractive enough.
+The project built upon the findings and results of the predecessor project "Cyclurban."
+Nevertheless, the transport sector, which accounts for approximately 20 percent of the EU's greenhouse gas emissions, has made little progress in reducing emissions in recent years.
+The number of registered motor vehicles continues to rise, and alternatives to cars are still not attractive enough.

 Project

-To foster cycling in urban transport, Cycleurban+ targets municipal staff and decision-makers as well as institutions at the national level to overcome the traditionally car-oriented perspective on urban development.
+To foster cycling in urban transport, Cycleurban+ targeted municipal staff and decision-makers as well as institutions at the national level to overcome the traditionally car-oriented perspective on urban development.

-Over 14 months, the project initiates several measures to promote the transition of the transport sector in the Czech Republic and Slovakia, focusing on Bratislava and Brno as examples of implementation.
-First, it holds workshops and seminars for planners and decision-makers.
-Second, it provides an online platform for funding cycling projects and infrastructure to municipalities in both countries.
-Third, policy briefs with suggestions for effective cycling enhancing measures are provided.
-For Slovakia, they work with a database that monitors cycling accidents and helps to identify and eliminate dangerous spots.
-In Brno, a Bicycle Policy Audit will be carried out to evaluate the cities cycling policies and develop proposals on how to overcome weaknesses.
-Additionally, NGOs and other cycling advocacy groups in both countries will be supported by the exchange of knowledge and dissemination of successful approaches.
+Over 14 months, the project initiated several measures to promote the transition of the transport sector in the Czech Republic and Slovakia, focusing on Bratislava and Brno as examples of implementation.
+First, it held workshops and seminars for planners and decision-makers.
+Second, it provided an online platform for funding cycling projects and infrastructure to municipalities in both countries.
+Third, policy briefs with suggestions for effective cycling enhancing measures were provided.
+For Slovakia, they worked with a database that monitored cycling accidents and helped to identify and eliminate dangerous spots.
+In Brno, a Bicycle Policy Audit was carried out to evaluate the city's cycling policies and develop proposals on how to overcome weaknesses.
+Additionally, NGOs and other cycling advocacy groups in both countries were supported by the exchange of knowledge and dissemination of successful approaches.

 Cyclists in the city centre; photo: Jolanda Lipu, BEF Estonia